Everything You Need to Know About Family Counseling

 Circumstances that may benefit from family counseling

-There are several instances where relatives may benefit from or require family therapy to recover from trauma or other rifts.
+There are several instances where relatives may benefit from working with a marriage and family therapist.
 Child behavioral problems, death(s), domestic abuse*, and substance use may be just a few of the many examples.
 Family therapy often helps tackle the preceding problems in several different ways.

 *If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available.
 Call 1-800-799-SAFE (7233) or Text "START" to 88788.
 You can also use the online chat.